Nusrat-Jahan/myFlix-client/README.md

 * The application must be written with React Redux (hence respecting the Flux pattern)
 * The application must use Bootstrap as a UI library for styling and responsiveness
 * The application must contain a mix of class components and function components
-* The application may be hosted online
+* The application may be hosted online - [Visit MyFlix](https://myflix-movie-app.netlify.app/)

 ## How to Run